IOVI OPTIMO MAXIMO VINDICTA

 – ‘Negative’ emotions and how to use them, Kate Douchkov, Inspire Achive

 Too often our laid-back country we are held hostage to the idea that ‘She’ll Be Right’, or a downright English notion that we should just wear a stiff upper lip in the face of our troubles.
-Inevitably life, or fate, or God, or the great absence of God… Life… laughs at such cliché, and we are all called to face the true depths of our humanity, to question our faith if we even had any to begin with.
+Inevitably life, or fate, or God, or the great absence of God… Life, laughs at such cliché.
+For all of us there comes a day when we are called to face the true depths of our humanity.
+To question our faith, if we even had any to begin with.

-In these times, the platitudes offered by common sense, pop-psychology or a pseudo-Christian subservience fail us.
-Even hurt us.
-And if they do, they do it a lot.
+In these times, the platitudes offered by common-sense, pop-psychology or a pseudo-Christian subservience fail us.
+They hurt us.
+And when they do, they do it a lot.

-I approve wholeheartedly of the wisdom in the above-quoted article in this regard.
+I approve wholeheartedly of the sentiment in the above-quoted article in this regard.